 Ways to Use Pumpkin Butter

 Pumpkin butter isn't just for spreading on toast!
-It's delicious with oatmeal, biscuits, toast, waffles, pancakes, and smoothies, just to name a few!
-(One of Mr B's favorite ways to enjoy it is on ice cream!)
+It's delicious with oatmeal, biscuits, toast, waffles, pancakes, smoothies, and elephant ears, just to name a few.
+One of Mr B's favorite ways is over ice cream!

 Want More Free Recipes?